ShadayaS/ShadayaSmallDataAnalyticsPortfolio/README.md

 3. Transforming data (Adding and removing columns/rows)
 4. Adjusting data by periods and performing calculations to answer research questions

 See example below.
-The data was taken from the suggested list of datasets sourced from Kaggle.
+The data was taken from a suggested list of datasets sourced from Kaggle.
 The specific dataset used was ‘Video Game Sales with Ratings’.
 This dataset tracks the sale of various video games from 1985 to present, highlighting among other things, sales in different regions and total global sales.
-In this screenshot I created a new column that labels records before 2010 as 'pre-2010' and after 2010 as 'post-2010'.
+In this screenshot I created a new column that labels records before 2010 as 'pre-2010' and after 2010 as 'post-2010', this was done to facilitate further analysis of video game sales for both time periods.

 ![image](https://user-images.githubusercontent.com/95316235/174675816-190134c9-22fd-4c27-9559-c653c74466a9.png)